ghapsara/guruhhapsara.dev/src/content/2022-05-04-may-the-pod-affinitiy-be-with-you/index.md

 You know that this pod affinity rule will hit another issue.
 Kubernetes will prevent us to schedule pods with more than 3 replicas since we only have 3 different availability zones.
 Our next home work is to find out the right spec tuning by extending [kubernetes soft scheduling](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#an-example-of-a-pod-that-uses-pod-affinity) to make it elastically accept this condition.

-That’ll become another strenuous star we'll need to cautiously probe.
+That’ll become another strenuous star we’ll need to cautiously probe.